top of page

 Paulsgrove Baptist Church was established through war reparation funding as the Paulsgrove housing estate was developed after World War 2.
 Its title correctly is Paulsgrove (Kent Street Memorial) Baptist Church, named after a city centre church destroyed in 1941.
 The earliest buildings were built in 1954, with extensions in the early 1960s, and is a typical concrete and glass building of that era.
 It consists of two main buildings (the present church sanctuary and a large utility hall, the 1954 original church) with a flat roof section between them which contains a number of smaller rooms used as offices, together with toilets and a recently refurbished kitchen.
 In 2016 we were able to re-roof all the church buildings through gifts and fund raising.

-As well as our Sunday meeting we have a variety of other teaching, small group and prayer meetings throughout the week held at different times to reach as many church members as possible.
+As well as our Sunday meeting we have a variety of regular and occasional teaching, small group and prayer meetings held at different times to reach as many church members as possible.

-Our current membership is 54 adults.
+Our current membership is 38 adults.
 We also have regular attendance from some families who are not church members.
-Over 85% of the church members come from within the area of the Paulsgrove estate.
+Many of our church members come from within the area of the Paulsgrove estate.

 PBC at worship